wp-plugins/ewww-image-optimizer/readme.txt

 * rewrote calls to jpegtran to avoid shell-redirection and work in Windows
 * removed use of shell_exec()
 * fixed warning on ImageMagick version check
+* revamped binary checking, should work on more hosts

 = 1.3.8 =
 * fixed: finfo library doesn't work on PHP versions below 5.3.0 due to missing constant